heri/volt-gmaps/README.md

 # Volt::Gmaps

-Adds a google map view.
+Adds a google map view for Volt apps.
 This will let you scroll the page when you mouse over the map

 ## Installation